Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-serverless-lambda.md

 ```

 You can use the [bref cli command] which has a much nicer output but you'll need to pass the region and the full lambda name.

+## Working example

+I build a working symfony 2 application as a reference and to test out new things outside of real projects.

+You can find it here: [github.com/Nemo64/serverless-symfony](https://github.com/Nemo64/serverless-symfony).
+Usage instructions are in the readme.

 ## Final words